-In this study, rather than using “organizing” as an independent search term, we identified contingent terms that appeared next to the term “organizing” and modified its meaning (e.g., community organizing) through a literature review.
-We composed a list of 29 candidate terms that met this contingency format.
+In this study, rather than using “organizing” as an independent search term, we identified contingent terms that appeared next to the term organizing and modified its meaning (e.g., community organizing) through a literature review.
+We composed a list of 29 candidate terms meeting this contingency format.
 We then developed a modified version of the “noise ratio” measurement.
 In our case, because the benchmark core dataset did not exist, we created an equivalent measurement, termed “hit ratio,” calculated for each candidate term separately.
-The “hit ratio” is the proportion of relevant results out of the 10 most cited records retrieved when searching for the candidate term.
+The hit ratio is the proportion of relevant results out of the 10 most cited records retrieved when searching for the candidate term.
 Following the expanded lexical search (Huang et al. 2015), we applied a 70% threshold to determine whether to include or exclude each contingent term.
 That is, for each candidate term, if seven or more of the ten most cited results were relevant, the term was included.
 We manually determined the relevancy of results based on core definitions from the literature (Appendix H).
 This process yielded 21 contingent terms that we used in our final search.
 For a full list of terms, hit ratios, and the final Boolean search term, see Appendix A. This strategy yielded a dataset of 2,334 records on the WoS.

 Screening the dataset: To validate the method, we manually vetted all search results in the dataset.
 After two independent coders determined whether a record was relevant (see Appendix B: Vetting Instructions), the vetted dataset included 2,156 records, comprising 92.4% of the original dataset.
 Inter-coder reliability was 95.7%.
 The high rate of relevant results demonstrates our search strategy’s strength, producing a low noise ratio of only 7.6%.
 This study’s tables and figures all use the vetted dataset.
 Nevertheless, our search strategy’s high hit rate suggests that this method may be used without manual vetting.
 See Appendix C for a detailed characterization of the resulting dataset and Appendix D for more information on search strategy development.